 - For details on the image assets required, see Image Guidelines for Amazon Appstore Submission.

 - Q: How do maturity ratings work for apps on Amazon?

-- When submitting an app in the developer portal, you tell Amazon about your app's content in the portal's Content Rating tab.
+- When submitting an app in the Developer Console, you tell Amazon about your app's content in the console's Content Rating tab.
 Amazon will assign a summary maturity rating to your app based on the information you provide and on Amazon’s review of your submission, and then display that rating on the app detail page.
 Amazon reserves the right to assign maturity ratings for your app at its discretion.

 - Q: Can I apply DRM to my app?

 - Yes.
 For each app that you submit to Amazon, you can choose to apply DRM or to make your app available without any rights management constraints.
-If you choose to apply DRM to one of your apps, you must use the DRM system provided by Amazon through the developer portal.
-To apply DRM, select an app in the My Apps section of the portal, and then click the APK Files tab.
+If you choose to apply DRM to one of your apps, you must use the DRM system provided by Amazon through the Developer Console.
+To apply DRM, select an app in the My Apps section of the console, and then click the App Information tab.
 Follow the instructions on the page.